 The Examples are intended to help you compare the cost of investing in the Portfolio with the cost of investing in other mutual funds.
 The Examples assume that you invest \$10,000 in the Portfolio for the time periods indicated and then redeem all of your shares at the end of those periods.
-The Examples also assume that your investment has a 5% return each year, that the Portfolio's operating expenses stay the same and that any fee waiver and/or expense limitation is in effect for only the first year.
+The Examples also assume that your investment has a 5% return each year and that the Portfolio's operating expenses stay the same.
 Although your actual costs may be higher or lower, based on these assumptions your costs would be:

-After 1 Year \$ 118
+After 1 Year \$ 85

-After 3 Years \$ 371
+After 3 Years \$ 265

-After 5 Years \$ 643
+After 5 Years \$ 460

-After 10 Years \$1,419
+After 10 Years \$1,025